JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Encuentro_de_Lectores_del_Libro_de_Urantia_9.md

 For example, our group was given the topic “Developing a Moral Conscience”, and these were the quotes that Sheila gave us for our reflection:

 > “_In physical life the senses tell of the existence of things; mind discovers the reality of meanings; but the spiritual experience reveals to the individual the true values of life.
 These high levels of human living are attained in the supreme love of God and in the unselfish love of man.
 If you love your fellow men, you must have discovered their values.
 Jesus loved men so much because he placed such a high value upon them.
 You can best discover values in your associates by discovering their motivation.
 If someone irritates you, causes feelings of resentment, you should sympathetically seek to discern his viewpoint, his reasons for such objectionable conduct.
-If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love._” ([UB 100:4.4](/en/The_Urantia_Book/100#p4_4))
+If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love._” (<a id="a144_805"></a>[UB 100:4.4](/en/The_Urantia_Book/100#p4_4))

 > “_The enlightened spiritual consciousness of civilized man is not concerned so much with some specific intellectual belief or with any one particular mode of living as with discovering the truth of living, the good and right technique of reacting to the ever-recurring situations of mortal existence.
-Moral consciousness is just a name applied to the human recognition and awareness of those ethical and emerging morontial values which duty demands that man shall abide by in the day-by-day control and guidance of conduct._” ([UB 101:9.5](/en/The_Urantia_Book/101#p9_5))
+Moral consciousness is just a name applied to the human recognition and awareness of those ethical and emerging morontial values which duty demands that man shall abide by in the day-by-day control and guidance of conduct._” (<a id="a146_529"></a>[UB 101:9.5](/en/The_Urantia_Book/101#p9_5))

 > “_Even secular education could help in this great spiritual renaissance if it would pay more attention to the work of teaching youth how to engage in life planning and character progression.
 The purpose of all education should be to foster and further the supreme purpose of life, the development of a majestic and well-balanced personality.
 There is great need for the teaching of moral discipline in the place of so much self-gratification.
-Upon such a foundation religion may contribute its spiritual incentive to the enlargement and enrichment of mortal life, even to the security and enhancement of life eternal._” ([UB 195:10.17](/en/The_Urantia_Book/195#p10_17))
+Upon such a foundation religion may contribute its spiritual incentive to the enlargement and enrichment of mortal life, even to the security and enhancement of life eternal._” (<a id="a148_623"></a>[UB 195:10.17](/en/The_Urantia_Book/195#p10_17))

 > _1. *Mutual self-expression and self-understanding.* Many noble human impulses die because there is no one to hear their expression.
 Truly, it is not good for man to be alone.
 Some degree of recognition and a certain amount of appreciation are essential to the development of human character.
 Without the genuine love of a home, no child can achieve the full development of normal character.
 Character is something more than mere mind and morals.
 Of all social relations calculated to develop character, the most effective and ideal is the affectionate and understanding friendship of man and woman in the mutual embrace of intelligent wedlock.
 Marriage, with its manifold relations, is best designed to draw forth those precious impulses and those higher motives which are indispensable to the development of a strong character.
 I do not hesitate thus to glorify family life, for your Master has wisely chosen the father-child relationship as the very cornerstone of this new gospel of the kingdom.
-And such a matchless community of relationship, man and woman in the fond embrace of the highest ideals of time, is so valuable and satisfying an experience that it is worth any price, any sacrifice, requisite for its possession._ ([UB 160:2.6](/en/The_Urantia_Book/160#p2_6))
+And such a matchless community of relationship, man and woman in the fond embrace of the highest ideals of time, is so valuable and satisfying an experience that it is worth any price, any sacrifice, requisite for its possession._ (<a id="a150_1234"></a>[UB 160:2.6](/en/The_Urantia_Book/160#p2_6))

 > _Man’s choosing between good and evil is influenced, not only by the keenness of his moral nature, but also by such influences as ignorance, immaturity, and delusion.
 A sense of proportion is also concerned in the exercise of virtue because evil may be perpetrated when the lesser is chosen in the place of the greater as a result of distortion or deception.
-The art of relative estimation or comparative measurement enters into the practice of the virtues of the moral realm._ ([UB 16:7.7](/en/The_Urantia_Book/16#p7_7))
+The art of relative estimation or comparative measurement enters into the practice of the virtues of the moral realm._ (<a id="a152_481"></a>[UB 16:7.7](/en/The_Urantia_Book/16#p7_7))

 On Saturday night, after dinner, there was a presentation by Eduardo Altuzarra on the Milky Way regarding the Orvonton superuniverse.
 We must say that the presentation, although rigorous, took place with large doses of humor, due to the already historical discrepancies between those who defend that the Milky Way is practically equivalent to the Orvonton superuniverse (which is Eduardo's thesis), compared to those who they believe that the Milky Way is a much smaller part.
 Eduardo illustrated his presentation with a large number of photographs of the most famous nebulae, as well as galaxies that, according to the UB, would be in the first level of outer space.
 It was a very instructive presentation because, although no conclusion emerged as to what the Milky Way really is according to the UB, it allowed us to get an idea of where our location is in the grand universe, and to reflect on the “clues” that the UB offers us regarding this topic.